by Valerie Grimes, CHt Clinical Hypnotist

-How can someone truly enjoy their 50s and look forward to their 60s and beyond?
+How can someone truly enjoy their 50s and look forward to their 60+ years?

-Some say it is the wisdom and experience gained that helps one find peace and enjoyment in the later years.
-Some say there are people that are just lucky and have a more positive attitude, but are the rest of us are worried about our health, finances, personal safety and wondering if we will find true love, and how to retire?
+Some say the wisdom and experience gained over the years helps one find peace and enjoyment in the later years.
+Others say some people are just lucky to have a more positive attitude than others.
+Some of us worry constantly about our health, finances, personal safety, and retirement, and wonder if we will find true love.

 Did you know worry is a negative form of hypnosis?
 It persists and manifests without your conscious awareness.
 So, what is the opposite of worry?
 Perhaps it’s the excited anticipation of goodness, fun, and joy.
-A positive winning attitude others may call it.
-This attitude is what I have experienced for the past decade because of hypnosis.
+A winning attitude others may call it.
+This attitude is what I experienced for the past decade because of hypnosis.
 What was life like before that?
-Well, I just have to hint that the rug got pulled out from under me before I made the transformation.
+Here’s a hint: Before I made the transformation, the rug was pulled out from under me.

-It is very similar to the state we are in when we are deeply engaged in something, like watching a movie, reading or cooking, we are conscious of our whereabouts, but we are not constantly thinking about stuff.
-In this state, we are relaxed physically and mentally and allowing our creative subconscious mind to create the experience or enhance it.
-Did you know the brain does not know the difference between something real and something you are imagining (like a movie or a book)?
+HOW HYPNOSIS WORKS: Hypnosis is very similar to the state we are in when deeply engaged in an activity, like when we watch a movie, read or cook.
+We are conscious of our whereabouts, but not constantly thinking about deep issues.
+In this state, we relax physically and mentally, allowing our creative subconscious mind to create or enhance the experience.
+Did you know the brain does not know the difference between something real and something imagined like a movie or a book?
 Think back to worry and how our thoughts often feel so real.

-It is a state of mind (trance) where the subconscious is open to new ideas, concepts, images, and sensations that allow us to build new positive productive behaviors and beliefs.
-These new behaviors and beliefs move us forward easily with our goals, as opposed to consciously trying to do so which can be difficult.
+It is a state of mind, also called a trance, where the subconscious is open to new ideas, concepts, images, and sensations that allow us to build new positive productive behaviors and beliefs.
+These new behaviors and beliefs move us forward easily with our goals, as opposed to when we consciously try to do so, which can be difficult.

 Unfortunately, hypnosis is one of the most misunderstood and controversial methods of behavioral treatment.
-Most of the myths and misconceptions surrounding hypnotherapy stem from people’s ideas about stage hypnotism, which is essentially a theatrical performance that has little in common with bona fide clinical hypnosis.
+Most myths and misconceptions surrounding hypnotherapy stem from ideas people have about stage hypnotism.
+When you watch shows featuring hypnosis, live or on TV, you see a theatrical performance with little in common with bona fide clinical hypnosis.

 Now why did the rug get pulled out?

+I used to drink.
+A lot.
 In 1996 I drank everyday.
-I didn’t realize why I was drinking or that it was even a problem.
-As a child, I had watched my father, the life of any party, drink scotch.
+I didn’t know why I drank or even realize it was a problem.
+As a child, I watched my father, the life of any party, drink scotch.
 High school lake parties were all about booze.
-Now, I owned the ad agency my dad started and it was customary to take clients to dinner and drink.
-I worked 12-hour days, often skipping lunch and fueling myself with coffee.
+Now, I owned the ad agency my dad started and it was customary to take clients out for dinner and drinks.
+I worked 12 hour days, often skipping lunch and fueling myself with coffee.
 In the ad world, our philosophy was client first and family/self second.

-Read enough?
-When I found myself without a company in 2000, divorced and addicted to booze, a hypnotist found me.
-I was in the advertising business and she needed a brochure.
-After our project was complete, she encouraged me to come for several sessions.
+When I found myself without a business in 2000, divorced and addicted to booze, a hypnotist found me.
+She needed a brochure and called my advertising agency to discuss it.
+After our project ended, she encouraged me to come for several sessions.
 I agreed.
-First she worked on my recent stress and losses, other sessions addressed my addictive cycles and others my relationship with my father.
-Throughout the years I have returned to hypnosis for business success and to mend some heartaches.
+First, she worked on my recent stress and losses, and sessions that followed addressed my addictive cycles and my relationship with my father.
+Throughout the years I returned to hypnosis for business success and to mend some heartaches.

-The biggest influence hypnosis had on me was connecting me to my best self, the full potential self that got pushed away at 5 years old.
-From that ‘new best self’ perspective life is just more colorful, harmonious, happy and full of excited anticipation for goodness, health and prosperity.
-It’s become my normal.
+The biggest benefit of hypnosis for me was to connect me to my best self.
+It helped me realize my full potential that was pushed away at five years old.
+From that ‘new best self’ perspective, life is just more colorful, harmonious, happy and full of excited anticipation for goodness, health and prosperity.
+It became my new normal.

-Now it was not a quick fix, I have been in the field of hypnosis myself now for 16 years and return to my own hypnotist at least once a year to keep me on my beautiful golden life path.
+It was not a quick fix.
+I have 18 years now as a professional in the field of hypnosis and return to my own hypnotist at least once a year to help me stay on my beautiful golden life path.
 Do I sometimes worry, get angry, or become sad?
-Yes, I’m human, but those emotions are fleeting.
-Emotions are normal, however, it is the chronic ones that create hardships in our lives.
-Hypnosis helps to transform those chronic emotions and make space for something new.
+Of course, I’m human, but those emotions are fleeting.
+Feelings are normal, however, those that are chronic create hardships in our lives.
+Hypnosis helps transform those unrelenting emotions to make space for something new.

 Valerie Grimes, CHt Clinical Hypnotist